MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.111 20211218 =

+* New currency: BSCurbate
+* New currency: Buskercommcoin BKC
+* New currency: FireFly FFA
+* New currency: Floki Inu FLOKI
+* New currency: GoCaribe GOCA
+* New currency: LIFE Token
+* New currency: ORE Token ORE
+* New currency: PutinCoin PUT
+* New currency: Radio Caca RACA
+* New currency: Tokocrypto TKO
+* New currency: VELOX VLX

 = 2.109 20211022 =